mrziheng/mrziheng.github.io/content/en/project/ERAM/index.md

 authors:
   - admin
 tags:
-  - Hugo
+  - ERAM
-  - Hugo Blox Builder
+  - Renewable energy
-  - Markdown
+  - Resource assessment
 image:
-  caption: 'Embed rich media such as videos and LaTeX math'
+  caption: ''
 ---

 [Hugo Blox Builder](https://hugoblox.com) is designed to give technical content creators a seamless experience.
 You can focus on the content and the Hugo Blox Builder which this template is built upon handles the rest.